 Before the experience, I always imagined I would flourish as an introverted freelancer working alone, especially as my favourite ideas have come to me when I was by myself.
 To some extent, I know I enjoy working alone but I have noticed that I start to feel miserable after working by myself for extended periods of time.

-If you’re currently in my shoes, don’t fuss; I have put together a few tips that help me combat isolation as a freelancer.
+If you’re currently in my shoes, don’t fuss; I have put together a few tips that help me combat loneliness as a freelancer.

 Work Outside Your Home Office